collective/collective.slideshare/README.rst

 Links
 -----

-When you add a link to a SlideShare_ presentation the product retrives the slideshare_id from SlideShare_ and embedds the presentation in your page.
+When you add a link to a SlideShare_ presentation the product retrieves the slideshare_id from SlideShare_ and embeds the presentation in your page.
 You can (de)activate the 'SlideShare View' at any time.